Dr. Eyrun F. Kjetland

 Oslo University Hospital/University of Oslo

-Roald is a professor in medicine (pathology) at the Faculty of Medicine, University of Oslo.
+Roald is a Professor Emeritus in medicine (pathology) at the Faculty of Medicine, University of Oslo.
 She is MD and PhD (dr.med) from UiO.
 She is also Head of Center for Pediatric and Pregnancy-related pathology at Oslo University Hospital.
 Her research interests relate to pediatric and fetal pathology, placental pathology and the pathology of tropical diseases, especially Schistosomiasis.

 Dr. Marc Baay